Mothers everywhere know what it means when their husband is traveling for work: All the parenting, 24 hours a day, falls to you.

 We don’t generally tell friends and acquaintances the history of the house before they come for a visit, but people occasionally recognize it when they arrive here for the first time.

 That experience was kind of funny, and not an isolated incident.
-Another time, we gave some friends permission to host a charity yard sale here (the yard is big, there’s plenty of parking, and the city is more centrally-located than where they live) and one of the families that came all the way from Davis County to support the yard sale recognized the house from the TV show.
+Another time, we gave some friends permission to host a charity yard sale here (the yard is big, there’s plenty of parking, and the city is more centrally-located than where they live) and one of the families that came from two counties away to support the yard sale recognized the house from the TV show.

 I was texting with an old friend whom I hadn’t seen in years.
 I never told her I had become a polygamist in the meantime, and out of nowhere she asks if I was practicing polygamy.
 To this day she swears she knew it out of pure instinct (I think she credited her “womanly intuition”).
 Anyway, I confirmed she was right, and she told me she’d been watching Sister Wives for years and was slightly obsessed with polygamy (although she doesn’t want to live it), and I said, ha ha I actually live in Kody Brown’s old house.
 She and I had been trying to get together for ages and had never been able to make it work out, but the pull of seeing the Lehi house up-close-and-in-person was strong enough that she made the hour-plus drive to see me only 3 days after that texting conversation. 🙂